What Jesus Did! 'Seeking the Lost' — Luke 19:1-5

 Today's Prayer

 Father, I know you longed for me to be your child even before I had begun to seek after you.
 Thank you for finding me and bringing me into your family through the gift of your Son.
-In Jesus' name, I praise and thank you for your grace that has brought my salvation.
+In Jesus' name, I praise and thank you for your grace that bought my salvation.
 Amen.

 Related Scripture Readings